Donate Ticket Price

 Donations help to:

 We chose to release the film through online donation-funded distribution to help Hold Me reach as wide an audience as possible.
-We hope the film will cultivate deeper conversations about end of life care, compassion fatigue, grief management and more.
-We encourage using the film as a resource to help discuss these themes.
+We hope the film will be used as a resource to cultivate deeper conversations about end of life care, burnout, grief management and more.
+We encourage using the film as a way to help discuss these themes.

-Hold Me is free to view, share and download.
-Anything you donate after watching the film helps us tremendously!
+Hold Me is 'pay what you want' to view, share and download.
+Anything you donate helps us tremendously and paves the way for our next film!

 the cast, crew and filmmakers of Hold Me

-Hold Me is the story of an end of life caregiver overcoming empathy burnout as she works holding and consoling people going through doctor assisted dying.
+Hold Me is the story of an end of life caregiver struggling with grief as she works holding and consoling people being voluntarily euthanized in the parts of the United States where doctor assisted dying is not yet legal.

 - - -